Research paper writing checklist

 Use this to plan your steps in writing a research paper

-Everyone approaches their writing process in different creative ways, but there are some basic need to know steps you have to follow.
+Everyone approaches their writing process in different creative ways, but there are some essential steps you have to follow.

 No matter your level of familiarity with the topic or the challenges you may encounter along the way, following a strategic approach will help you speed up the process.